FAMU Board of Trustees approves move to SWAC

 He added that this decision was purely for "financial sustainability."

-On Wednesday, the action item advanced out of the Special Committee on Athletics after receiving a 5-0 "up vote."
+On Wednesday, the action item advanced out of the

 Also on Wednesday, during the committee meeting, President Larry Robinson was asked directly if he supported the move and he said, "Yes."